 Male and female changing areas will be on offer at the baggage tents.
 Shower facilities will be available at Sport Wales in Sophia Gardens for a £1 charity donation to the NSPCC, payable at reception.

 If you have lost a child or find a lost child on event day, please report it as soon as possible to the nearest event steward, security staff or police on site during the day.
 Alternatively report to the Event Information tent in front of City Hall where lost children will be looked after or reported.

 Photography and Video

-Photographs and video footage will be taken at the race, which you will be able to purchase from our official photographers Marathon Photos (www.marathon-photos.com).
+Photographs and video footage will be taken at the race, which you will be able to purchase from our official photographers Marathon Photos (www.marathon-photos.com) 2 days after the race.
 All event images may be used by Run 4 Wales to publicise this event.